Guide to Company Voluntary Arrangements

 The main advantages of a CVA

-A CVA has many advantages over alternative insolvency procedures.
-The main ones are listed here.
+Company Voluntary Arrangements have many advantages over alternative insolvency procedures.
+The main ones are listed here:

 A CVA allows a company to continue trading.
 This can even be the case if a creditor has advertised a petition against the company.